Pingumaniac/Pingumaniac/doc/Life Philosophy.md

 5. Admire Elon Musk and learn from him as much as possible, but behave differently from him.
 I will employ asymmetric strategies.
 6. Large organisations need various types of people.
 Embrace diversity and their skills.
 7. There are no desperate situations.
 There are only desperate people.
-8. Always work to a standard that the world expects.
-The standard that the world expects is extraordinarily high, and I must consistently achieve it.
-9. Be a visionary.
-The world is large, and there are a lot of things to do.
-10. Be sensitive about how consumer behaviour changes over time for various markets.
-11. Be sensitive about how the supply-side factors change over time for various markets.
-12. Ideas worth only high when they can be employed in the real-world and commercialised.